Prag8855/aab/content/guides/moving-to-berlin.md

 {% include "_blocks/tableOfContents.html" %}

-## Summary

-Before you move to Germany, you might need a [residence permit](/glossary/Aufenthaltstitel).
-A residence permit gives you the right to live in Germany.

-To get a residence permit, you usually need a job offer, [health insurance](/glossary/Krankenversicherung), and a place to live.
-The first step is to [find a job](/guides/find-a-job-in-berlin), then [an apartment](/guides/find-a-flat-in-berlin) and [health insurance](/guides/german-health-insurance).

-Finding an apartment is usually the hardest step.
-If you are not yet in Berlin, you don't have many options.
-You might need expensive short-term housing.

-Moving to Germany costs a lot of money.
-You need savings.
-Your employer might offer a relocation bonus, or pay some of your relocation costs.

-After you arrive in Germany, you need a [bank account](/guides/best-bank-germany) and a SIM card for your phone.
-When you move into your apartment, you must [register your address](/guides/anmeldung-in-english-berlin).

 ![Move to berlin boxes luggage](/illustrations/move-to-berlin-boxes-luggage.png)

 ## Before you move

 ### Save money

-You need enough money to survive until you get paid.
-You need money for...
+Moving to Germany is expensive.
+You need enough money to cover relocation expenses, and to survive until your first paycheck.

+You need enough money for...

 - **The apartment deposit** (*[[Kaution]]*)
     It's 3 times your [cold rent](/glossary/Kaltmiete).
 You must pay 1/3 of the deposit before you move in, 1/3 after one month, and 1/3 after two months. - [How apartment deposits work](/guides/mietkaution)